 - Licensed for Weight Loss

 - No Hidden Costs

 Buy Wegovy™ Online UK

-Wegovy™ has recently been approved by the United States medicines regulator, the FDA, to aid weight loss.
+Wegovy™ has been made available to treat obesity in the UK from September 2023 and in the USA from 2021.
 Like the Saxenda weight loss pen it is an injection that can be used to suppress your appetite and therefore aid in your weight loss journey.
-The only difference between Saxenda and Wegovy™ is that Saxenda is once daily dosing and Wegovy™ is a once weekly dosing.
+The only difference between Saxenda and Wegovy™ is that Saxenda is once-daily dosing and Wegovy™ is a once-weekly dosing.

 The Wegovy™ (semaglutide) injection 2.4 mg is an injectable prescription medicine used for adults with obesity (BMI ≥30) or overweight (excess weight) (BMI ≥27) who also have weight-related medical problems (e.g high blood pressure, type-2-diabetes, high cholesterol) to help them lose weight and keep the weight off.